plu5/bl-sdk.github.io/faq.md

 permalink: /faq/
 ---

-If you have a question that is not answered here, you can search on [Discord](https://discord.gg/VJXtHvh) and if you do not find it ask there.
+If you have a question that is not answered here, you can search on [Discord](https://discord.gg/VJXtHvh), and if you do not find it, ask there.

 **Page Contents**
 * TOC